-- Spray a medium frying pan or pancake pan generously with olive oil spray and put on a medium-to-high heat.
+- Spray a medium frying pan or pancake pan generously with olive oil spray (right to the edges) and put on a medium-to-high heat.
 While the oil heats up whisk the ingredients in the mug with a fork (about 1 min).

 - Using just one yolk is a great way to keep your cholesterol intake within the daily recommended limit for those with high cholesterol (see this blog for more information).